Best Microphone Under 50 Dollars – USB and XLR – 2024

 Transducer Type

 The best microphones for under 50 are those with either a Dynamic or Condenser transducer.
-Dynamic mics are popularly used in live performance, because of their intrinsically higher SPL (Sound Pressure Level) handling, and reliability.
-This high SPL handling makes dynamics mic an all-around mic option for a musician.
+Dynamic mics are popularly used in live performance because of their intrinsically higher SPL (Sound Pressure Level) handling and reliability.
+This high SPL handling makes dynamic mics an all-around option for a musician.

 Dynamic mics aren’t as clear sounding as some condenser mics, but they tend to color the sound in ways that many vocalists prefer.
 Because of the many uses you can get out of them, many of the best cheap microphones are dynamic mics.

-On the other hand, Condenser mics are mostly used in recording, because of their increased sound sensitivity.
+The answer to what is a condenser microphone requires further reading, but here is a short version of it.
+Condenser mics are mostly used in recording because of their increased sound sensitivity.
 The downside of the increased sensitivity of condenser microphones is that they are prone to clipping (sound breaking up when too loud) and background noise.
 But they are the best budget microphones for basic home recording use.
+Note that condenser microphones run on phantom power, which many mixers and audio interfaces can provide.

 Polar Pattern